 Slowing things down in Haro Strait

 Krista Trounce of the Port of Vancouver is taking a whack at doing something about the underwater noise.
-Trounce directs the port's ECHO Program, a project to manage and mitigate threats to endangered whales from shipping.
+Trounce developed an experiment within the the port's ECHO Program, a project to manage and mitigate threats to endangered whales from shipping.

 "This summer, we are doing a vessel slowdown trial to see if slowing large vessels down can reduce the underwater noise and therefore reduce the knock-on effects to southern resident killer whale behavior."

 The voluntary slowdown will take place in Haro Strait, which separates Victoria from Washington's San Juan Island.
 This is a prime summer feeding ground for local killer whale pods.
 It's also an important shipping corridor.

 The slowdown corridor is about 16 miles long.
 Trounce acknowledged there is a trade-off in slowing down vessels because that means they linger longer in the whales' presence, albeit less noisily.
 On balance, she said the modeling predicts a net benefit.